 The SOEP-IS was launched in 2011, and each year since then, researchers at universities and research institutes worldwide have been invited to submit proposals for inclusion in the subsequent year’s survey.
 A competitive referee process is conducted to select the “best” research questions and operationalizations for implementation in the SOEP-IS.
 The SOEP Research Data Center distributes the SOEP-IS data to external users as an independent dataset.

-In 2014, almost 5,500 people in nearly 3,500 households will participate in the SOEP Innovation Sample.
+In 2014, almost 5,500 people in nearly 3,500 households have participated in the SOEP Innovation Sample.
 Many of these women and men have been answering core SOEP questions since 1998 as part of an extension sample to the SOEP, while others entered in 2009.
 These individuals provide a wealth of longitudinal data to the SOEP Innovation Sample.

 Applications should be submitted in English to email@example.com.